Violence and harassment against women in Canadian politics

 Real impacts on Canadian democracy

-Through her research, Raney found that women (and especially BIPOC women) are disproportionately targeted by violence and harassment.
+Through her research, Raney found that women (and especially racialized women) are disproportionately targeted by violence and harassment.
 What’s more, the problem is ubiquitous throughout Canadian politics: it happens at every level of government and in every party, regardless of political affiliation.

 The targets are also varied.
 While candidates and elected officials experiencing violence and harassment get the most media attention, the problem extends to everyone in the political space, from journalists and election workers to staff members at riding offices and volunteers knocking on doors.